nealrs/Jekyll-YouTube-Show/README.md

 10. Commit your edits, push them to GitHub or generate upload them to your server, check that they are live, and then validate your feeds at http://podba.se/validate.

-11. If you're hosting your feed/site on GitHub with a custom domain, you must edit the `CNAME` file as well.
+11. If you're hosting your feed/site on GitHub with a custom domain, you must edit the `CNAME` file as well and push everything to `gh-pages` -- not master!
 If not, delete `CNAME`.

 12. Once your video feed validates, go to [FeedBurner](http://feedburder.com), burn the feed, turn on all the podcast stat features, and write down the URL.
 This is the URL you'll submit to iTunes when you setup your podcast. **FYI** if you're creating both audio & video feeds, you'll need to submit them to iTunes as separate podcasts.